 Football season is almost here which means Sunday afternoons with friends and family and a lot of yummy game day food!
 I love these Bite-Sized Potato Skins for parties.
 The perfect size to try without having to each a large amount.

-Bite Sized Potato Skins
+Bite-Sized Potato Skins

 Loaded potato skins are my all time favorite appetizer!
 They can take a lot of time to make though and be pretty filling which leaves less room for all the other appetizers.
 I decided to make a smaller and easy to make version that I think you are going to love.

 My mom actually made something similar to this growing up.
 She sliced potatoes just like this and baked them and called them French fries.
 She would always serve them with sloppy joes or burgers and we dipped them in ketchup just like fries.
-When we hosted a super bowl party last year I wanted to to serve potato skins but didn’t want to spend a lot of time making them.
+When we hosted a super bowl party last year I wanted to serve potato skins but didn’t want to spend a lot of time making them.
 I decided to slice them up just like my mom did then load them.
-I dipped them in sour cream and they tastes just like a potato skin.
+I dipped them in sour cream and they taste just like a potato skin.